Graduate Program for Cellular & Genetic Medicine (CeGem)

 Katrine Ter-Borch Gram Schjoldager, associate professor

-Claus Desler Madsen, research associate professor
+Claus Desler Madsen, associate professor

-Jiyoung Kim, research associate professor
+Jiyoung Kim, associate professor

 Nicolai Krogh, postdoc